Pcordova01/Numbers_Game/README.md

 Put your guess here... and make sure it's a good one!!: 20<br>
 You lost!!
 Try better next time... or just give up<br>
 Correct Number: 19<br>

+## What I learned
+Before this project was a little bit rough with using random numbers in c.